gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 This isn't specific to the composite build and should be solved for ordinary builds as well.
 - Project names should remain stable, i.e. de-duping renames newly added projects in favor of renaming previously imported projects.

-### Story - `EclipseWorkspace` model for a composite substitutes source project dependencies for external module dependencies
+### Story - Model for a composite substitutes source project dependencies for external module dependencies

 If a composite contains a projectA and projectB, where projectA has a binary (external) dependency on projectB, then the `EclipseProject` model for projectA should contain a reference to projectB via `EclipseProject.getProjectDependencies()`.
 The `EclipseProject.getClasspath()` should not contain a reference to projectB.